-There are several reasons why a Linux user would want to create a Windows virtual machine, and VirtualBox is easily one of the most popular hypervisors available for Linux.
+There are several reasons a Linux user would want to create a Windows virtual machine, and VirtualBox is easily one of the most popular hypervisors available for Linux.
 It’s simple to use, easily accessible, and extremely flexible in what it allows you to do with your virtual machines.
 In this guide, you’ll learn how to install Windows in VirtualBox in Linux.

-There are two primary ways to install VirtualBox in Linux.
-The first one is to go to the website and download whichever package works for your system.
-To do this, first go to the project website and click the big “Download VirtualBox 6.1” button.
+There are two ways to install VirtualBox in Linux.
+The first is to go to the website and download whichever package works for your system.
+Follow the steps below:

-After that, click “Linux distributions” on the Downloads page.
+- Click “Linux distributions” on the Downloads page.

-You’ll be brought to a list of compatible Linux distros on which you can install VirtualBox.
+- You’ll be brought to a list of compatible Linux distros on which you can install VirtualBox.
 Click whichever one you’re looking for.

 However, there are some challenges with that.
 Generally, just installing the RPM or DEB will miss building the kernel modules necessary, which can bring up many errors.
 The way to get around that is to install VirtualBox from your distro’s repository.
 This is usually a simple command to install, depending on your distribution.

 For those who may not be aware, Windows 11 is actually free to download and use.
 You can’t use it in a production environment without paying for it, but if it’s purely for personal purposes, it’s fair game.